 - Remove or transfer personal information to non-University resources.

-- Remind the separating employee that files left behind are property of the University.
+- Remind the separating employee that files left behind are property of the University, though the protections granted to employee electronic communications by University policies are extended to those files.

 - Consider whether any University information is stored on non-University personal accounts or devices -- transfer or delete any such data as appropriate.